 Cache-Control Headers for Image and Video Assets

-Efficient asset delivery begins at the edge.
-Proper Cache-Control Headers for Image and Video Assets configuration dictates how browsers, CDNs, and intermediate proxies store media.
+Proper Cache-Control configuration dictates how browsers, CDNs, and intermediate proxies store media.
 Aligning cache directives with immutable asset fingerprints reduces origin load by 30–60%.
-This pipeline stage bridges automated encoding workflows and client-side rendering.
+For granular tuning strategies, see Best practices for setting max-age on CDN media assets.

 Implementation Patterns & Server Configuration

 Directives like max-age, public, immutable, and stale-while-revalidate must be applied contextually.
-Static, fingerprinted media should leverage long-lived caching to bypass validation requests entirely.
+Static fingerprinted assets should use long-lived caching to bypass validation entirely.
 For frequently updated assets, stale-while-revalidate ensures immediate delivery while background updates occur.
-See our Best practices for setting max-age on CDN media assets for granular tuning strategies.

 location ~* \.(jpg|jpeg|png|webp|avif|mp4|webm)$ {